 ?
 Mass Tree sapling plantation was held at College Premises 2000 saplings were planted. ?
-Environmental awareness rally conducted at Saliyamangalam and Poondi on 19.02.2016 by 100 volunteers ?
-On the occasion of World Women's Day (08.03.2016), 100 trees are planted in our campus by NSS volunteers.
+Environmental awareness rally conducted at Saliyamangalam and Poondi on 19.02.2018 by 100 volunteers ?
+On the occasion of World Women's Day

 7.1.3 - Differently abled (Divyangjan) friendliness